POSTPONED To the FALL OF 2020

 Each year, in conjunction with its annual Congress, CNU (the Congress for the New Urbanism) invites municipalities and neighborhood organizations within the Congress's host region to apply for pro-bono technical assistance from leading urban design firms.
 Each expert-led Congress Legacy Project is aimed at empowering local leaders, advocates, and residents in underserved communities to implement New Urbanist principles that help people and businesses in their communities thrive.
 Through public engagement and collaboration, CNU’s Legacy Projects strive to demonstrate the power of great urban design beyond the boundaries of each selected community, and targeted communities experience both short-term progress and long-lasting momentum.

 The West Side was selected as one of the few recipients of a legacy project.
 This means, all eyes will be on the West Side from a national standpoint!

-Join us at 88 Cesar Chavez - 6 - 9 PM on May 27th to participate in the community discussion.
-Discussion continues 9 AM to 9 PM on May 28th and 29th, same location.
+Join us at 88 Cesar Chavez - 6 - 9 PM on date TBA to participate in the community discussion.
+Discussion continues 9 AM to 9 PM on Dates TBA, same location.

 - Sponsor: West Side Community Organization

 - Location: West Side, Saint Paul